 Unlike “waterproof” membranes or coatings that allow hydrostatic pressure to build up against the foundation (increasing the chances of high-volume leaks), an interior basement drainage system reduces hydrostatic pressure.
 It does this by giving ground water an escape route.
 But controlling groundwater isn't easy.
 Water can leak into the basement in different ways and at different locations and extremely wet weather can put a great deal of pressure on a basement drainage system.

 A basement drainage system goes by other names –like interior French drains, interior drains or interior perimeter drains.
 Whatever terminology you use, the system must have certain characteristics to work effectively:

 Durable, reliable, invisible.
-WaterGuard basement drain lines are made from high-density plastic that won’t ever corrode or deteriorate.
-Once the drain lines are installed and covered with a thin layer of concrete, the drainage system is nearly invisible.
+WaterGuard® basement drainage lines are made from high-density, non-corroding plastic and are covered with a thin layer of concrete, making the system nearly invisible.

 The patented WaterGuard® basement drainage system from Basement Systems is the result of our experience in waterproofing thousands of basements.
 The distinctive profile of WaterGuard reflects its innovative product features.
 Spacers built into the back of WaterGuard's vertical wall flange allow wall leakage to flow down into the drain line, preventing this leakage from reaching the floor.
 Perforations along the lower back side of the drain tile capture water that would otherwise leak up along the floor/wall joint.

 WaterGuard® drain lines are positioned on top of a gravel layer laid down over the wall footing.
 Specially designed fittings join tile sections together and connect the drainage system to the sump pump.

 To ensure professional installation and superior service we carefully created an international network of over 350 trusted basement contractors.